Kajabi and ClickFunnels are possibly the most popular platforms, in their respective category.

 You can easily create categories and sections in the course, uploading the content and downloadables needed for students.

 But also for a true customization of the experience for the student: track progress rate, create assessment, make announcements, resume the course where you left it,...

 In brief, everything you need to deliver a world class course and the maximum value for your students.
 After all, the perceived value of a course also happens after joining and how the course ?feels?.

 Kajabi has always put a lot of importance on its UI and UX both in the back-end (for you to navigate as the course creator) and for your students going through the program.

-You'll even have the capability to create a Community product to gather your people in a group, a bit like a forum, with different feeds of discussion:
+You'll even have the capability to create a Community product to gather your people in a group, a bit like a Facebook group, with different feeds of discussion:

 This will help improve engagement and make your students feel like part of something bigger!